IvanKoskov/Shelld/README.md

 ## Purpose, related and etc

-Very important to highlight that asides from just being just a learning project and a fun thingy to test out the Shelld has its own way to run primitive scripts in terms of syntax.
+Very important to highlight that asides from just being just a ```learning project and a fun thingy``` to test out the Shelld has its own way to run primitive scripts in terms of syntax.
 Just use already installed commands to do it. in future more fun stuff will be added if it will...

 Just type    ```
    exec myscript
      ```
+   It is no extension needed as it is just direclty read by a shell and after C++ executes.
+   For now there are no loops, functions or something, it is  ONLY commands that you can just organize, customize and etc.

 ## Installation
 1. Clone the repository by typing this in your terminal (git should be installed):